avwsolutions/litmus-chaos-elmo-demo/README.md

 # Litmus Chaos Elmo Demo
-Few weeks ago I was priviledged to speak as panel member about **Chaos Engineering** at [Contributing Today](https://www.contributing.today/) Meetup.
+Few weeks ago I was privileged to speak as panel member about **Chaos Engineering** at [Contributing Today](https://www.contributing.today/) Meetup.
 Next to me there where some other great panel members like Jason Yee from Gremlin and maintainers of Chaos Monkey @Netflix.
 If you are not yet familiar yet, just learn about [Principles of Chaos](https://principlesofchaos.org/) and view the recording on [YouTube](https://youtu.be/m-WZEvrPvAY).

 During that session I gave a mini demo how to start experimenting with Chaos Engineering on Kubernetes.
 For this I chose `Litmus Chaos` which is one of the promising `CNCF` sandbox projects for `Chaos Engineering` mentioned at the CNCF Interactive Landscape.